-- https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md - A standard API for fungible tokens that provides basic functionality to transfer tokens or allow the tokens to be spent by a third party. - An ERC20 token is itself a smart contract that contains its own ledger of balances. - A standard interface allows other smart contracts to interact with every ERC20 tokens, rather than using special logic for each token.
+- https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md - A standard API for fungible tokens that provides basic functionality to transfer tokens or allow the tokens to be spent by a third party. - An ERC20 token is itself a smart contract that maintains all user balances: mapping(address => uint256) internal balances; - A standard interface allows other contracts to interact with every ERC20 token.
+No need for special logic for each token.